yashNaN/GravitySimulator/Readme.md

 Readme for Space Gravity Simulator

 This is a simple program that simulates gravity in space written in Java.
 The equation used to calculate gravity is Gmm/r^2 with G being the universal gravitation constant, m is the mass of one object in kg, and other m is the mass of the other object in kg, and r is the distance between the two objects.
 The program calculates the total gravity on a single object by calculating the force of gravity due to every other object in the x direction and the force of gravity due to every other object in  the y direction.
-All the values and calculations in the x and y directions are dones seperately.
-The program adds all these forces to calculate the acceleartion and velocity in each direction.
+All the values and calculations in the x and y directions are done separately.
+The program adds all these forces to calculate the acceleration and velocity in each direction.

 Starting the Simulator